 Amp Up Your Omega-3s

-Since it’s an essential nutrient, the body can’t produce omega-3 fatty acids, so you need to consume them from your diet.
+Since the body can’t produce omega-3 fatty acids, they are considered essential nutrients, and you need to consume them in your diet.

 Foods rich in omega-3 fatty acids include: